 Students are invited to join in their first or second year of college.
 However, once you become a member, you're always a member.
 Your membership transfers to your four-year university.
 Many universities in Texas have NSCS chapters, including Baylor University, Southern Methodist University, Rice University, The University of Texas at Arlington, The University of Texas at Austin, The University of Texas at Dallas, The University of North Texas, and Texas A & M. If the four-year institution that you plan to transfer to does not have an NSCS chapter, you may create one yourself!

-We invite first- and second-year college students who have a GPA of 3.4 or higher.
-If you qualify for membership but have not received an invitation to join National Society of Collegiate Scholars, you may follow this self-nomination process: here.
+We invite students who have completed 12 to 59 college-level credit hours and have a college-level GPA (GPA 2) of at least a 3.0.
+If you qualify for membership but have not received an invitation to join National Society of Collegiate Scholars, you may follow this self-nomination process: